Midori Katō: Sazae-san

 She was invited to the En'yūkai held on 25 October 2012, where she exchanged words with then-Emperor Akihito and Empress Michiko.
 Kato introduced herself as "Sazae", believing that she would be recognized with just the nameplate, and the Emperor and Empress responded with a smile.
 After the Crown Prince Naruhito and his younger brother the Prince Akishino said that they were watching Sazae-san, Kato said "Dad, mom, I'm thrilled, I don't want to go home anymore.
 Officials from the Imperial Household Agency reported that Aiko, Princess Toshi was able to recognize Katō's voice as Sazae's.

 In 2013 Guinness World Records recognized Sazae-san as the longest running animated series, surpassing The Simpsons which went on air in 1989.
 On 6 October 2019, Katō and fellow Sazae-san voice actor Takako Sasuga were recognized by Guinness World Records in the category of "longest career as a voice actor for the same character in an animated television series", having at that point voiced their characters for 50 years and 1 day.

+With the death of Takako Sasuga in 2023, Kato became the only cast member to continue appearing in the series since the first episode, making her the oldest.
+2024 saw her break her own Guinness World Record.
+In an interview with The New York Times, she predicted that she would continue to voice-act “as long as I'm healthy and alive,” and revealed that she does not drink or smoke and does not stay out late at night for her role as Sazae.